A BRIEF HISTORY OF NEWCASTLE UPON TYNE

 The city of Newcastle Upon Tyne was founded at the lowest place the Tyne could be easily crossed.
 In 1080 the Normans built a wooden fort to safeguard the crossing.
 They also erected a wooden bridge.
 (The 'new castle' was rebuilt in stone in the 12th century).
 Soon a little town grew up in the shadow of the new castle and was named after it.
 In the Middle Ages towns often grew up by castles because the garrisons provided a market for the townspeople's goods.

-Newcastle Upon Tyne prospered partly because of the wars between the English and the Scots.
-There was much traffic through Newcastle and travellers spent money there.
+Medieval Newcastle prospered partly because of the wars between the English and the Scots.
+There was much traffic through Newcastle and travelers spent money there.

-Newcastle Upon Tyne also became a busy port.
-In the Middle Ages the main export was wool.
-(Wool was by far Englands most important export).
-Hides, grindstones and lead were also exported.
-Newcastle also famously exported coal, from the 13th century onwards.
+Newcastle also became a busy port.
+In the Middle Ages, the main export was wool.
+(Wool was by far England's most important export).
+Hides, grindstones, and lead were also exported.
+Newcastle also famously exported coal, from the 13th century onward.
 Much of it was exported to London where it was used in many industries.
 Imports included alum and luxuries such as spices and wine.

 Newcastle also had a shipbuilding industry in the later Middle Ages.
 The first record of a ship being built there was in 1294.
 There was also a rope making industry (ropes being essential for sailing ships).
 There was also a leather industry in Newcastle.
 There were skinners, tanners, saddlers.

 Wool cloth was manufactured in Medieval Newcastle.
 First, it was woven.
 Then it was fulled.
 In other words, it was pounded in a mixture of water and clay to clean and thicken it.
 Wooden hammers worked by watermills pounded the wool.
 When it dried the wool was dyed.
 In Newcastle, there were also the same craftsmen you would find in any medieval town such as butchers, bakers, brewers, and smiths.